lc-cs-172/fall-2025/syllabus.md

 ## Course Goals

-My primary goal is to meet each of you where you are, and help you succeed in CS-172.
-Each of you is an individual -- you are unique, and I appreciate, encourage, and respect that.
+My primary goal is for us to have FUN! while learning the beauty, elegance, importance, and practicality of computer science fundamentals, to meet each of you where you are and help you all succeed in CS-172.
+Our goals are common, while the paths are many -- you are unique, and I appreciate, encourage, and respect that.
+I'm happy to adjust my approach to facilitate your learning.
+Talk to me -- let me know what's working, and what's not working, for you.

+Other coarse goals include the following.

-One goal is to teach essential programming concepts not already covered in CS-171.
-These include recursion, object-oriented programming, and inheritance.
+* Teach essential programming concepts not already covered in CS-171.
+These include recursion and object-oriented programming (both composition and inheritance).

-Another primary goal is to cover many foundational data structures and algorithms, such as arrays, linked lists, stacks, queues, searching, and sorting.
+* Cover many foundational data structures and algorithms, such as arrays, linked lists, stacks, queues, graphs, searching, and sorting.

-A third goal is to introduce techniques to analyze the performance of these data structures and algorithms.
+* Introduce techniques to analyze the performance of these data structures and algorithms.
 In particular, these techniques will give us ways to evaluate the relative performance of various algorithms and data structures.

-A fourth goal is to introduce software development best practices, including unit testing.
-Computer Programming is both an art and a science.
+* Introduce software development best practices, including unit testing and version control.

-A fifth goal is to give you practice and feedback on writing larger, more sophisticated programs, using functional decomposition and modularity, with an emphasis on clarity, communication, and other best programming practices.
+* Give you practice and feedback on writing larger, more sophisticated programs, using functional decomposition and modularity, with an emphasis on clarity, communication, and best programming practices.

-And one more goal is to help you learn how to work in a collaborative environment.
+* Help you learn how to work in a collaborative environment.
 There will be pair programming and group exercises.

 This class is *not* about the nuts and bolts of programming in Python.
 This class *is* about learning _how_ to program, in general.
-We use Python3 for our programming activities.
+We use Python 3 for our programming activities.
 But the skills you'll learn and practice in this class are applicable to most other programming languages.